 Being short of foreign exchange reserves, India asks for a loan from the IMF and starts economic reforms in parallel.

 The author praises Narasimha Rao, Prime Minister; Manmohan Singh, Finance Minister, and P Chidambaram, Commerce Minister, for their role in liberalizing Indian economy.
 Several examples like Zee TVs Subhash Chandra, NIIT’s Rajendra Pawar has been given to illustrate first generation millionaires created by liberalization.
 While some Indian business houses have reformed and separated ownership from management, others are still struggling with the new world order, Ranbaxy’s Parvinder Singh sat an example by passing his company to professionals instead to his sons.
-There are three ways to compete – superior (lower) prices, superior product and superior service, as of now, Indian industries follow superior prices and they should move to superior service now, the growth of middle class is one of the most significant consequences of liberalization.
+There are three ways to compete – superior (lower) prices, a superior product, and superior service, as of now, Indian industries follow superior prices and they should move to superior service now, the growth of middle class is one of the most significant consequences of liberalization.
 A major area where reform has still not occurred is education and nation is in a dire need of it.

 The author criticizes the Swadeshi policy of nationalists, terming it as another form of license raj since he believes that rather than asking for protection from competition, indigenous companies should learn to compete in a free market.

 “Ideas can be copied, execution decides who is the winner”

 While some people fear that Indians is westernizing, the author believes India is “modernizing” and the “spiritual component of life” is here to stay in Indian life.